How to Maintain Tactical Gear & Clothing for Airsoft

 It is important to provide maintenance for your tactical gear and clothing in Airsoft to ensure you get the most out of them.

-This kind of damage is also caused by salt which might not be apparent as part of the terrain but comes out in your sweat.
+This kind of damage is also caused by salt which might not be apparent as part of the terrain, but comes out in sweat.
+If this is untreated, not only will it damage the material but quickly begin to smell.

 Maintaining equipment